Feeling SAD? Here’s 13 ways to survive winter blues

 - Carhartt Coat

-- Insulated Gloves – I LOVE THESE!!
-My hands don’t get wet and cold.
+- Insulated Gloves – Make sure your hands don’t get wet and cold.

 - Arctic Muck Boots

 Read more about winter wear for women here